Porn Addiction Rehab

 • No diagnosis required.
 A clinician trained in compulsive sexual behavior can assess and treat the pattern.

 • Starting matters most.
-It predicts improvement better than any label.
+It predicts improvement better than any label or rock-bottom moment.

-One caveat before going further: the experts are still arguing over the name.
-The World Health Organization lists compulsive sexual behavior in its diagnostic system; the manual most U.S. clinicians bill from hasn’t given pornography use an entry of its own [1].
-That debate is real.
-It does not gate your care.
+The experts are still arguing over the name.
+The World Health Organization lists compulsive sexual behavior in its diagnostic system; the manual most U.S. clinicians bill from hasn’t given pornography use an entry of its own[1].
+That debate is real, and it does not gate your care.

 A clinician trained in compulsive sexual behavior can assess and treat the pattern whichever label wins out.
 Still working through whether this is even your situation?
 Start with what compulsive porn use actually is.